____ OUR CERTIFICATIONS

 Candidates should demonstrate the following competences to be granted the Certified Digital Product Manager (DPM) certification:

-A Product Manager must deeply understand the users to ensure that product strategies and initiatives are always on target and beneficial.
+A Product Manager must deeply understand the users to ensure that product initiatives are always on target and beneficial.
 "Understanding" is the thorough comprehension of users' behaviors, preferences, and pain points, while the act of "solving relevant problems" underscores the imperative of addressing real challenges that users face in their context.
 By prioritizing this understanding, a Product Manager ensures that product innovations and decisions align with genuine user needs, keeping the product's trajectory consistent with market demands and averting potential missteps.

 The role of the Product Manager is not just to steer the product's course but to continually validate users' problems.
 This validation is achieved through tools like conducting interviews and designing and launching surveys.
 Such methods immerse the Product Manager in the user’s world, allowing them to make decisions based on firsthand insights rather than mere assumptions or speculations.
 In doing so, the Product Manager ensures that the product, at every stage, is meticulously tailored to serve the evolving requirements and desires of its core audience.